 College Curriculum Guide

 A section of this handbook is dedicated to Flexible Learning which incorporates Vocational Education & Training (VET) and community learning opportunities.
-Apprenticeships, traineeships and trades form an important and essential part of our economies work skills force.
+Apprenticeships, traineeships and trades form an important and essential part of our economic work skills force.
 It is pleasing to see the increased enrolments in VET subjects at both Certificates II and III as part of the students’ - QCE studies and in some cases ATAR scores.

 An ongoing aspect to our curriculum has been offering students opportunities in Science, Technology, Engineering and Mathematics (STEM) initiatives Projects throughout the College with Robotics through to Engineering Courses provide students with the opportunity of acquiring 21st-century skills.
 An inquiry-based learning approach is often used with students to actively engage in linking their studies with real-life situations and contexts.